flowxo/flowxo-sdk/README.md

 The polling process is actually quite straightforward:

 1. Fetch a time ordered list of items from the API (newest first).
 Set a sensible limit on the number of results, 10, 25 or 50 results is usually enough.
-2. Pass the array of items to `helper.polling()`, along with a string referencing the property that holds the unique ID for each item in the list, and finally a callback.
+2. Pass the array of items to `sdk.Utils.polling()`, along with a string referencing the property that holds the unique ID for each item in the list, and finally a callback.
 3. Your callback will be passed an array of new items (or an empty array), which can then be processed further and passed back as the result.

 You can define your method as a polling trigger in `config.js`:

-    module.exports = {
+    var config = {
       name: 'A Polling Trigger',
       slug: 'a_polling_trigger',
       type: 'poller',